-Your send level control allows you to set the outgoing level to your pedals or processors.
+The amplifier’s send level control allows you to set the outgoing signal to your pedals or processors.

-When setting up the control, if you have a pedal that is clipping and sounding dull, turn the level down until its resolved.
+When setting up the control, if you have a pedal that is clipping or sounds dull, turn the level down until it is resolved.

 Return Level Control

-But should you see it on an amplifier, it can assist with getting the right signal back to your amplifier.
+But should you find one, it can assist with getting the right signal back to your amplifier.

 Foot Control Or MIDI

-Turning the effects loop on or off can take care of all the effects at the same time and can be a handy feature.
+Turning the effects loop on or off can take care of all the devices at the same time and can be a handy feature.

 Buffered Effects Loop

-You may have heard this term before in your travels but not understood what it means.
-This is an important part of a high quality effects loop and really needs to be considered.
+You may have heard the term “buffered” before, but not understood what it means.
+This is an important part of signal transfer in circuit design and really needs to be considered.

-Most amplifiers on the market have buffered loops, but some techs might install a loop in an amp and not provide a buffered send level.
+Most amplifiers on the market have buffered loops, but some techs are known to install one and not provide this type of circuitry.